adambard/learnxinyminutes-docs/clojure.html.markdown

 ### Further Reading

-This is far from exhaustive, but hopefully it's enought o get you on your feet.
+This is far from exhaustive, but hopefully it's enough to get you on your feet.

 Clojure.org has lots of articles:
 [http://clojure.org/](http://clojure.org/)